 EAGA has partnered with the Central Victorian Greenhouse Alliance to undertake a feasibility study on behalf of 55 councils and the Electric Vehicle Council of Australia.
 The project is funded through council contributions and additional funding from the Department of Environment, Land, Water and Planning (DELWP).
-The feasibility study will enable councils to understand the opportunities for a joint investment program that could see a dense and coordinated network of EV charging across the state.
+The feasibility enables councils to understand the opportunities for a joint investment program that could see a dense and coordinated network of EV charging across the state.
 This would be a first in the country to have a state with a high density of public chargers in regional and rural areas.

 The scope of study includes: